-The Airport Company published an Airport Surface Access Strategy in 2007 which was reviewed and updated in 2015.
-The Surface Access Strategy 2015-2020 is available at Birmingham Airport website.
-The strategy, together with the 'Airport Master Plan 'Towards 2030', sets out a framework for the development of the surface access for the Airport and looks at all forms of transport used by both visitors to Birmingham Airport and staff with an emphasis on sustainable transport.
+The Airport Company reviewed its Airport Surface Access Strategy in 2015 and is available at the Birmingham Airport website.
+The strategy, together with the Airport Master Plan sets out a framework for the development of the surface access for the Airport and looks at all forms of transport used by both visitors to Birmingham Airport and staff with an emphasis on sustainable transport.

-The Airport Master Plan is now 8 years old and work has started on a new Master Plan which will be open for consultation in 2017 .
-This will link up with other plans in the area such as Solihull MBC, HS2, Land Rover, Resorts World and the NEC.
+Development of the updated Airport master plan is continuing and will be open for public consultation in Spring 2018.
+This will identify the development needed over the next 25-30 years to facilitate passenger growth and will link up with other major plans in the area such as those Solihull MBC, HS2, Land Rover, Resorts World and the NEC.